tsutof/tiny_yolov2_onnx_cam/docs/microservices_demo.md

 ```

 ## How to Install docker-compose with the runtime Option Support
-The versions of docker-compose can be installed with apt install on L4T, don't support the **runtime** option, but you need the option support to run L4T based docker containers.
+At this time, the versions of docker-compose can be installed with apt install on L4T, don't support the **runtime** option, but you need the option support to run L4T based docker containers.
 Here is an example to install the recent versions of docker-compose which supports the runtime option.

 1. If you already have pip installed with apt in your Jetson.
 Remove it.